suzusou/MyBlog/content/en/pages/about.md

 ---

 ## Introduction
-Hi!
-I'm suzusou.
+Hi, I'm Bellfat, and I study mainly web-based technologies.
-I am a student at an IT technical school and I am a web engineer.
+Recently, I've been participating in competitive programming and CTF (Capture The Flag), and I've been playing around with Python a lot since I discovered how useful it is.
-I publish a blog on a regular basis.
+I post a technical blog irregularly, so if you have time, please take your time to read it.

 ## SNS、Contact
 | SNS,Contact| Link|